 Philadelphia Area Internship Program

-The Philadelphia Area Internship Program allows students to work 10 hours per week in public sector, private sector, or non-government organizations in the Philadelphia area and receive credit for an upper division course in Political Science and International Relations.
+The Philadelphia Area Internship Program allows students from any major to work 10 hours per week in public sector, private sector, or non-government organizations in the Philadelphia area and receive credit for an upper division course in Political Science and International Relations.
+The course can also be taken for credit as a Service Learning course.
+Students may take the course a second time as an elective.
 Our program uniquely connects academics and professional life and has been highlighted in SJU Magazine.
-Those who participate in this program have found work in the offices of Senators and mayors, financial and public relation firms, and non-profits.
-We take enormous pride in how our graduates “trade jobs” on our private Facebook site.
+Graduates of this program have found work in the offices of Senators and mayors, financial and public relation firms, and not-for-profits.
+We take enormous pride in how our graduates offer exclusive leads and connections for internship and job opportunities on our private Facebook site.

-In spring, the program is reserved for the Global Smarts Mentors program sponsored by the World Affairs Council.
-Students – of all majors – are competitively selected to serve.
+In spring, we offer both our Philadelphia Area professional internship program as well as the Global Smarts Mentors program sponsored by the World Affairs Council.
+Students – of all majors – are competitively selected to serve Philadelphia elementary and middle school students through this highly regarded collaboration with World Affairs Council, a thought-leader in education about international affairs.
 Read about how SJU students participate.

-For more information about all Philadelphia Area Internship program, contact Dr. Susan P. Liebell at email@example.com.
+For more information about all Philadelphia Area Internship programs, contact Ms. Hope Charney at HCharney@sju.edu.

 The Washington Center Internship Program